-Confirming the Existence of a Significant Emergency or Dangerous Situation and Initiating the Emergency Notification System affect the health and/or safety of the campus community.
+Confirming the Existence of a Significant Emergency or Dangerous Situation and Initiating the Emergency Notification System

+The Department of Campus Police and Safety and /or other campus first responders may become aware of a critical incident or other emergency situations that potentially affect the health and/or safety of the campus community.
 Generally, campus first responders become aware of these situations when they are reported to the Police Dispatch Recorder or upon discovery during patrol or other assignments.